 The use of e-ink gives another benefit of a large battery life and you’ll find yourself charging the device once a week for an average of an hour of reading daily.

-The Kinlde comes with 4GB of storage for your digital library .
+The new and updated Kindle comes with 8GB of storage for your digital library .
 The Formats supported : mobi, pdf, doc and files can be transferred on to the kindly by mailing it to your kindle account or by connecting it with a USB cable and transferring from your PC or Mac.
 Here is a guide on how to do this https://www.amazon.in/gp/help/customer/display.html?nodeId=201733700

 Kindles don’t support EPUB, an open-standard format for unprotected ebooks that’s common for public-domain and other freely available books, but this is a pretty easy limitation to get around.
 Calibre is free software for Windows, OS X, and Linux that allows you to reformat EPUB files into the proprietary format that Kindles can read.
 Here is an article by Digital Trends on how to do that.